min2ha/ukwa-site/content/target/44723/index.en.md

   "subject": "Brexit"
 }

-# Slaughter and May: Brexit essentials: procedural and substantive implications of the vote for Brexit

 This briefing explores the alternative models to the UK’s membership of the EU and the constitutional process for putting an alternative model in place.